zackhuiiiii/WinSpot/README.md

 ---

 ## News
--We just submitted the paper and received some encouraging feedback.
+- We just submitted the paper and received some encouraging feedback.
 We're currently enhancing the dataset based on reviewer suggestions and expect to release it within the next 3 months.
--WinSpot will be released soon, stay tuned.
+- WinSpot will be released soon, stay tuned.

 ---